rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/PickledOnionsAndHabaneros.rst

 Directions
 ----------

-1. Add the sliced red onion, habanero, and cilantro to a large bowl.
+1. Combine the sliced red onion, habanero, and cilantro in a large bowl.
-2. Add the lime juice, salt, and sugar, if using.
-Mix to combine and store in the fridge (will last at least a week and taste better as it sits!)
+2. Add the lime juice, salt, and sugar, if using; mix to combine and store in the fridge (will last at least a week and taste better as it sits).